 Or, to put it more simply, copywriting is selling with words.

-Copywriting is one of the most essential elements of effective online marketing.
+Problem is, most people don’t realize that persuasive copywriting is one of the most essential elements of effective online marketing.

 But here’s the thing…

 While copywriting has changed significantly through the decades, the principles are still applicable today – and, in the overcrowded sea-of-sameness that’s become the internet, is an essential skill for the survival of any online business.